UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

     Lazy loading defers loading association data until it is absolutely required.
 While this can save CPU time because possibly unused data is not hydrated into objects, it can result in many more queries being emitted to the database.
 For example looping over a set of articles & their comments will frequently emit N queries where N is the number of articles being iterated.

-While lazy loading is not included by CakePHP’s ORM, you can just use one of the community plugins to do so.
+While lazy loading is not included by CakeD’s ORM, you can just use one of the community plugins to do so.
 We recommend the LazyLoad Plugin

 After adding the plugin to your entity, you will be able to do the following: